alexyoung/usevim/_posts/2013-02-04-script-roundup.md

 ###movar

-[Inspired by the VimLondon meetup](https://twitter.com/robmil/status/296658616088395779), Rob Miller wrote movar (GitHub: [robmiller / vim-movar](https://github.com/robmiller/vim-movar)) which adds some motions for moving around variables in PHP and Ruby.
+[Inspired by the Vim London meetup](https://twitter.com/robmil/status/296658616088395779), Rob Miller wrote movar (GitHub: [robmiller / vim-movar](https://github.com/robmiller/vim-movar)) which adds some motions for moving around variables in PHP and Ruby.
 He's used the `onoremap` command with a function that builds up a string that searches using `searchpos`.

 Typing `av` will select _around_ a variable, while `iv` selects _inner_ variables (thereby ignoring the variable's prefix, like `$`).
 These motions work with operators as well, so you can delete, change, or yank.